-The Refugee Camps in Minova, Congo
+The Minova, Congo Refugee Camp

 The horrific desperation in Minova is unimaginable!